Home Appetizers Sausage Cream Cheese Crescent Rolls

 Imagine flaky, buttery crescent rolls filled with a meaty, creamy, cheesy delight.

-And it only takes 4 basic ingredients and 20 minutes to whip up.
+And they only take 4 basic ingredients and 20 minutes to whip up.

 Insanely delicious, affordable, and easy to make: it’s everything you can ask for in a recipe.